olly-styles/Dynamic-Trajectory-Predictor/README.md

-# Forecasting Pedestrian Trajectory from Unlabelled Training Data
+# Forecasting Pedestrian Trajectory With Machine-Annotated Training Data
-This repository contains the code for the paper: Forecasting Pedestrian Trajectory from Unlabelled Training Data.
+This repository contains the code for the paper: Forecasting Pedestrian Trajectory With Machine-Annotated Training Data.

 Paper: https://arxiv.org/pdf/1905.03681.pdf